 The search begins

 Paul Emile Botta was the French Consul at Mosul in northern Mesopotamia.
-He was determined to uncover what, if anything, was left of the ancient Assyrian civilisation.
+He was determined to uncover what, if anything, was left of the ancient Assyrian civilization.
 In particular he wanted to find the great Assyrian capitol Nineveh, which, according to tradition, was buried under great mounds of earth just outside Mosul.

 In 1842 he began to excavate a massive mound called Kouyunjik.
 His results were disappointing, but one day an Arab who had been watching Botta with his workmen told him that in his own village, 14 miles north, people kept finding carved stones and clay bricks covered with mysterious marks wherever they dug a spade into the ground.
 Botta sent a few workmen north to the Arab's village; they found a wall lined with carved stone slabs.
 Botta joined them and they began to excavate.
 It was not long before they discovered rooms, halls, and corridors – all part of a huge palace.